alexjvr1/R.temp/mtDNA_LabBook.md

     - Have to manually delete all the returns from the file.
 I haven't yet figured out how to get the correct file format.
     - TCS is very finicky with it's input format.

-Final file for COXI (full dataset): 11_COX1_CH_SE_Vences_20150619.nex (this already has the nord12 & mjos07 samples deleted) And the graph is saved under the same name.
+Final file for COXI (full dataset): 11_COX1_CH_SE_Vences_full_20150619.nex (this already has the nord12 & mjos07 samples deleted, and has samples after rusc06 - samples after rusc06 were omitted in many of the COX1 files)
+And the graph is saved under the same name.
 #I still have to draw the map and the haplotype network for this figure.
+(TCS figure saved as 11_...figure.nex.graph

 Final file for the cytb (full dataset):
 #I need to redraw the haplotype network for this and adapt the figure using the map from Vences et al. 2014